Apple Fritter Rings

 - Line a baking sheet with paper towels; set aside.

-- Add about 2 inches of oil to a large heavy-bottomed pot set over medium heat, until it reaches 350 degrees F.
+- Add about 2 inches of oil to a large heavy-bottomed pan set over medium heat, until it reaches 350 degrees F.

 - Dip each apple ring into the batter, shaking off any excess.
 Carefully lower the ring into the oil.
-Fry apple rings 3 or 4 at a time, but don’t allow them to touch, for about 1 minute per side, or until golden.
+Fry 3 to 4 rings at a time without them touching, for about 1 to 2 minutes per side, or until golden, regulating the heat at 350F in between batches.

 - Using tongs, transfer them to the paper towels.